Red Hat Mirror Registry

 By the Year

-In 2026 there have been 0 vulnerabilities in Red Hat Mirror Registry.
+In 2026 there have been 6 vulnerabilities in Red Hat Mirror Registry with an average score of 6.1 out of ten.
 Last year, in 2025 Mirror Registry had 2 security vulnerabilities published.
-Right now, Mirror Registry is on track to have less security vulnerabilities in 2026 than it did last year.
+That is, 4 more vulnerabilities have already been reported in 2026 as compared to last year.
+Last year, the average CVE base score was greater by 1.28

 | Year | Vulnerabilities | Average Score |